Globe

 • Integrated Community Centre

-The total project will be funded by the WestInvest Grant, Council funding ($2 million) and the NSW Government’s Multi-Sport Community Facility Fund ($3.3 million).
+The total project will be funded by the Western Sydney Infrastructure Grants program, NSW Government's Multi-Sport Community Facility Fun and Council funding.

 Artist impression of Fernadell Park

-The Kurrajong to Kurmond Cycleway Project will undertake treatment works and construct a shared path alongside Bells Line of Road between Kurmond and Kurrajong.
+The Kurrajong to Kurmond Cycleway Project will construct a shared path alongside Bells Line of Road between Kurmond and Kurrajong.

 These works will complete a continuous off-road link between North Richmond and Kurrajong, supporting Council’s and the community’s goal to increase active transport and recreation use by residents and tourists.